Stem Cells: What Are They and 8 Ways to Activate Them

 What Is Stem Cell Therapy

 Stem cell therapy (SCT) is a type of emerging regenerative medicine used to repair damaged cells by lowering inflammation and regulating the immune system.
 Stem cell therapy has been used for a variety of medical conditions, including Parkinson’s disease, multiple sclerosis (MS), Crohn’s disease, lupus, chronic obstructive pulmonary disease (COPD), and more.
-While stem cell therapy is not a cure for any disease at this point, it has a premise to help your body to repair itself and reduce or eliminate symptoms for long periods of time and increase the quality of life of people receiving stem cell therapy.
+While stem cell therapy is not a cure for any disease at this point, it has a premise to help your body repair itself and reduce or eliminate symptoms for long periods of time and increase the quality of life of people receiving stem cell therapy.

-Stem cells for stem cell therapy may come for various sources, including adipose or fat tissue, placental tissue, umbilical cord tissue, or bone marrow.
-Stem cells can be administered intravenously through IV Stem Cell Therapy, directly into the spinal cord through intrathecal treatment, and through site injection into affected areas, such as the hips, knees, or hands.
+Stem cells for stem cell therapy may come from various sources, including adipose or fat tissue, placental tissue, umbilical cord tissue, or bone marrow.
+Stem cells can be administered intravenously through IV Stem Cell Therapy, directly into the spinal cord through intrathecal treatment, and site injection into affected areas, such as the hips, knees, or hands.

 Stem cell therapy is a non-invasive therapy.
 Its goal is to replace damaged cells and allow repair.
 This process uses mesenchymal stem cells and has shown great potential for reducing inflammation and becoming a potential therapy option for a variety of diseases.
 For example, a 2017 study has found that mesenchymal SCT may be an effective therapeutic application for inflammatory bowel disease (IBD).

 What’s fascinating about stem cells is that they have a unique property that lures them to inflammation in your body.
 They not only find inflammation, but as research has shown they can help to lower inflammation, regulate the immune system, and regenerate damaged or diseased tissue in your body.
-By allowing tissue repair and reduced inflammation, stem cell therapy can help patients to live a healthier and better quality of life (6, 7, 8, 9).
+By allowing tissue repair and reduced inflammation, stem cell therapy can help patients live a healthier and better quality of life (6, 7, 8, 9).

 stem cells